catenax-eV/catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange/CX-0128-DemandandCapacityManagementDataExchange.md

 Illustrations and descriptions of roles are provided to help explain concepts and processes but are not mandatory.
 This standard requires that data consumers, providers and business application providers must adopt a uniform business logic, data models and data exchange protocols to ensure interoperable data exchange.

 This standard focuses on direct one-to-one business relationships between customers and suppliers.
-Companies participating in Catena-X DCM must have signed the DCM framework agreement.
+Companies participating in Catena-X DCM must have agreed to the *Data Exchange Governance* framework agreement.

 ### 1.2 Context and Architecture Fit